qqqlab/madflight-docs/docs/Board-RP2040.md

 Set menu **Tools->USB Stack** to "Adafruit TinyUSB"

 ## PlatformIO Setup

 1. Clone or download a madflight release to your harddisk

-2. Start PlatformIO and open folder `madflight/examples`
+2. Start PlatformIO and open the madflight root folder

+3. Optionally open file platformio.ini and adapt the settings

+4. Compile env:RP2040, env:RP2350A, or env:RP2350B

 Note: RP2040/RP2350 is not merged into mainline PlatformIO, see [here](https://arduino-pico.readthedocs.io/en/latest/platformio.html).
 On Windows you need to enable long path names, see previous link for instructions.